Skrill

 Skrill is part of Paysafe Limited, a global payments platform.
 It is one of Paysafe's digital wallet brands and was established in 2001 to offer multiple online payment and money transfer services.
-Skrill operates in more than 100 countries with the digital wallet offered in more than 40 currencies.
 The company facilitates multiple payment options including card payments, bank transfers and local payment methods.
 The funds in a Skrill account can then be used to pay merchants and other Skrill users or converted into cryptocurrency.

 Skrill also has cross-border payments accessible to users via its remittance service.
 The service enables users to send money to a bank account overseas using their bank card.

 In 2015, Skrill was acquired by Paysafe along with former competitor NETELLER and prepaid payment provider paysafecard.

-Skrill is operated by Paysafe Payment Solutions Limited, a company incorporated in Ireland and regulated by the Central Bank of Ireland, for its European regulated activities.
-Skrill's activities outside the European Economic Area are operated by Skrill Limited – a company incorporated in the United Kingdom and regulated by the Financial Conduct Authority.

 History

 Early history (2001 to 2015)

 Skrill, formerly known as Moneybookers, was founded in 2001 in the United Kingdom as a digital wallet provider.
 By 2007, it had become established as one of the top three e-payment solution providers in Europe when it was purchased by Investcorp in March of that year.
-In August 2010, Skrill blocked an account operated by WikiLeaks as a donation collection account, citing the organisation's addition to Australian blacklists and American watchlists.
+In August 2010, Skrill, operating under the name Moneybrookers, blocked a donation account operated by WikiLeaks citing the organisation's addition to Australian blacklists and American watchlists.
 In September 2011, Moneybookers announced that they would rebrand their service as Skrill, completing the rebrand in 2013.
 As Skrill, they completed the acquisition of Austrian-based prepaid payment method paysafecard in February 2013, before being acquired by CVC Capital Partners for €600 million in August 2013.

 In 2009, Skrill, then known as Moneybookers, suffered a large security breach which exposed the data of almost 4.5 million customers.
 The breach was not discovered until October 2015 and included names, e-mail addresses, home addresses and IP addresses.